 Start Here

-Most views in OKR Hub are scoped by the timeframe selector in the header.
-If data looks incomplete, check the selected timeframe before anything else.
+Dashboard, Explorer, and OKR Summary all depend on the timeframe selector in the header.
+If data looks incomplete, check the selected timeframe first.

 Managers